THE TIGER LILLIES TECHNICAL RIDER

 adjustable drum throne (spinning preferred)

-- We need a grand piano (Yamaha C3 prefered/Steinway also acceptable) provided for our shows.
+We need a grand piano (Yamaha C3 prefered.
+Steinway are also acceptable) provided for our shows.

-- If the venue is a rock club or large festival stage then a high quality, 88-note weighted electric piano, such as a Yamaha CP5, Clavinova or Silent Piano is usually better than an acoustic piano.
+If the venue is a rock club or large festival stage then a high quality, 88-note weighted electric piano, such as a Yamaha CP5, Roland RD 800, Clavinova or Silent Piano is usually better than an acoustic piano.

 We have found that upright pianos are not good enough for most shows.

 We need a professional nylon string acoustic guitar, with pickup and guitar strap, provided for our shows (Yamaha NCX/NTX, Takamine, Taylor, Guild)